 If you want to go see a show or a sports game in Chicago, book your tickets well in advance.
 Sometimes, you can book last-minute as well, but not to the most popular shows/games, not to mention that you usually get the worst seats when booking last-minute.

 TIP: For skip-the-line tickets to popular Chicago attractions and the most popular tours, we recommend checking the GetYourGuide website.
 We book all our tickets/ tours via them when we travel – the prices are good, you can read real customer reviews and easily find the best tour.
 Furthermore, they have the most flexible cancelation policy and their customer service is amazing.
+Viator is also a good option and has a big selection of tours and tickets.

 Good to know: The most popular tour in Chicago is the Chicago River Architecture Cruise.
 No visit to Chicago would be complete without doing this.